 1893-1976 (Croix-des-Bouquets, Haiti)

 Joseph Jean-Laurent was born in Croix-des-Bouquets, a market town just outside of Port-au-Prince on the main road to the Dominican border.
-He worked as a tailor in both Port-au-Prince and Grande Rivière du Nord for most of his adult life only starting painting in 1965 at the age of 72, after retiring back to his childhood town.
-He joined the Centre d’Art in 1974 but sadly died two years later.
+He worked as a tailor in both Port-au-Prince and Grande Rivière du Nord for most of his adult life, only starting painting in 1965 at the age of 72, after retiring back to his childhood town.
+He joined le Centre d’Art in 1974 but sadly died two years later.

-His work is included in the permanent collections of the Hirschorn Museum in Washington D.C., the Milwaukee Museum of Art and the Waterloo Museum of Art in Iowa.
+His work is included in the permanent collections of the Hirschorn Museum in Washington D.C., the Milwaukee Museum of Art, and the Waterloo Museum of Art in Iowa.